jasonrbriggs/stomp.py/docs/source/index.rst

 NOTE: the examples in this documentation are largely written using version 1.1 of the stomp protocol: `<http://stomp.github.io/stomp-specification-1.1.html>`_.
 Please check the `API documentation <http://jasonrbriggs.github.io/stomp.py/stomp.html#module-stomp.protocol>`_ for protocols 1.0 or 1.2, if you need to use a different version.

+If you find this project useful, why not `buy me a coffee <https://www.paypal.me/jasonrbriggs>`_.

 Contents:

 .. toctree::